TaDaa/vimade/README.md

 </summary>

 <br>

-When using a transparent terminal, your *Normal* background highlights are set to `guibg=NONE`  and the exact target colors are unknown.
-In this scenario, **Vimade** by default assumes that the target color is either `black` or `white` depending on background settings.
+When using a transparent terminal, your *Normal* highlight is set to `NONE`.
+Plugins like **Vimade** don't know the real color. **Vimade** will assume that your background is either `black` or `white` depending on the value of `echo &background`.
-For better color accuracy with transparent terminals, you can set `basebg` to a good target value.
-If you aren't sure what the background to use, you can perform the following steps:
+For better color accuracy:

 1. Prepare a pure `white` background (it must be exactly `#FFFFFF`).
 2. Place your terminal over the background
-3. Use a color picker tool and obtain the exact color value of your terminal.
-This value is the color code that your terminal considers *transparent*.
+3. Use a color picker tool to obtain the exact color value.
+This value is typically a good starting point.
 4. Set `basebg` to whatever the color value is in your **Vimade** config.
 For example:

     <sub>::vimscript::</sub>